 The plan was conceived in two phases.
 The first phase (approved in 1969 by utilities and Bonneville, the partners) was supposed to include seven projects - two coal-fired generators at Centralia, Washington, and five nuclear plants - that would be built over a period of 10 years.
 One of the nuclear plants never got off the ground, at least not as part of Phase One.
 So Phase One included six plants: four nuclear plants - three to be built on the Hanford Nuclear Reservation in central Washington plus the Trojan nuclear plant on the lower Columbia River in Oregon - and the two Centralia coal-fired generators.

 Phase Two was planned to add more coal and nuclear plants, and some new hydropower dams.
 Ultimately only two of the Phase Two nuclear plants began construction.
 So that totaled six nuclear plants - three in Phase One and two in Phase Two, plus Trojan.
 The Washington Public Power Supply System (WPPSS) in Richland, Washington, the only regional utility with experience operating a nuclear Power Plant - one of the original, World War II-era Hanford Works reactors could make electricity as well as plutonium - became the managing agency for construction of five of the nuclear plants; WPPSS did not build Trojan.

 As construction got under way in the early 1970s, the energy picture changed dramatically.
 The anticipated demand growth did not materialize, cost overruns and construction mismanagement plagued the WPPSS nuclear plants (Trojan was completed and operated from March 1976 to January 1993, primarily serving the Portland General Electric service territory), energy conservation evolved as a low-cost alternative to building new power plants (discussed elsewhere in this briefing book), and over a period of just a few years in the late 1970s Bonneville raised its rates nearly 500 percent to help pay for the ever-increasing costs, but eventually construction of four of the five WPPSS plants collapsed.

-Bonneville continues to pay the debt on the one plant that was finished and two of the plants that were not - Plant 1 at Hanford and Plant 3 at Satsop in Grays Harbor County.
-The costs associated with those three plants are responsible for about one-third of the wholesale power rate Bonneville charges to this day, and the debt - more than \$800 million in Fiscal Year 2017 - will not be fully retired until almost 2050.
-The entire output of the one completed plant, originally known as Plant 2, at Hanford, but known today as the Columbia Generating Station, is sold to Bonneville.
-The other two plants - Plant 4 at Hanford and Plant 5 at Satsop were backed by Northwest utilities, not Bonneville.
-The plants were being constructed by WPPSS, though, and when the WPPSS board stopped construction of the partially completed Plants 4 and 5 in January 1982, the financing collapse triggered the largest municipal bond default in U.S. history to that point.
-Lawsuits ensued, and settlements eventually were negotiated in which bondholders received between 10 cents and 40 cents for every dollar they invested; the last of these settlements was not reached until 1995.
+Bonneville continues to pay the debt on the one plant that was finished, Washington Nuclear Plant (WNP) 2, now known as the Columbia Generating Station, and two of the plants that were not -- WNP 1 at Hanford and WNP 3 at Satsop in Grays Harbor County.
+The costs associated with those three plants - more than \$500 million a year -- are responsible for about one-third of the wholesale power rate Bonneville charges to this day.
+As of 2020, the total debt for the three plants stands at \$4.834 billion.